-- When any keyring plugin other than keyring_file was used on the backed-up server, mysqlbackup restores the encrypted keyring data file to its proper location on the server.
-The restored server has to be started with keyring_encrypted_file plugin and with the options keyring_encrypted_file_data and --keyring_encrypted_file_password (which should supply the server with the same password used with the --encrypt-password option during the restore).
-After the server is up and running, if another keyring plugin or component is needed (for example, the backed-up user was using keyring_aws and the restored server is supposed to use it too), a keyring migration can be performed. - When the keyring_file keyring plugin was used on the backed-up server, mysqlbackup uses the password supplied with the --encrypt-password option to decrypt the keyring data file and then restores it under the data directory with the file name keyring_kuf for the keyring_file plugin to use. - When the component_keyring_encrypted_file.cnf keyring component was used on the backed-up server, mysqlbackup restores the encrypted keyring data file to its proper location on the server, and also creates a manifest file and the configuration file component_keyring_encrypted_file.cnf (which contains the password used with the -encrypt-password option during the restore) on the restored server, so that the server will load the component_keyring_encrypted_file component when it restarts.
+- When the component\keyring\encrypted\file keyring component was used on the backed-up server, mysqlbackup restores the encrypted keyring data file to its proper location on the server, and also creates a manifest file and the configuration file component\keyring\encrypted\file.cnf (which contains the password used with the --encrypt-password option during the restore) on the restored server, so that the server will load component\keyring\encrypted\file when it restarts. - When the component\keyring\file keyring component was used on the backed-up server, mysqlbackup uses the password supplied with the --encrypt-password option to decrypt the keyring data file and then restores it to the proper location on the server.
+It also creates a manifest file and the configuration file component\keyring\file.cnf on the restored server, so that the server will load the component\keyring\file component when it restarts. - When any keyring plugin was used on the backed-up server, mysqlbackup restores the encrypted keyring data file to its proper location on the server.
+The restored server has to be started with component\keyring\encrypted\file.mysqlbackup creates a manifest file and the configuration file component\keyring\encrypted\file.cnf (which contains the password used with the --encrypt-password option during the restore) on the restored server, so that the server will load component\keyring\encrypted\file when it restarts.